opencog/atomspace/opencog/rule-engine/README.md

 In the backward chaining inference we are interested in either truth value fulfillment query or variable fulfillment query.
-For variable fullfillment query, variable containing link is passed as an argument and the backward chainer tries to find grounding for the variable.
+For variable fulfillment query, variable containing link is passed as an argument and the backward chainer tries to find grounding for the variable.
 For truth value fullfillment query, the TV of the original target are updated via inference.